Frequently asked Questions

 We introduce new workshop material every Saturday and that material repeats throughout the week.
 In other words, don’t go to a math workshop on Saturday morning AND Sunday afternoon; it will be the same material.

 The week before a national test date, the workshop material changes daily Monday-Thursday.
-Check out the current workshop calendar for more details.
+Check your KD Student Portal for more details.

 Go to Command Central and have your picture taken and then pick up the ID the next time you are in the office.
 If you forgot your ID at home, then go to Command Central and get a Temporary ID for $0.50.
 You will need your ID for all activities.